Skip to content

 Direct Payment Customer Stories

-We have assembled a group of Direct Payment user experience stories.
-For further information on what Direct Payments can be used for or to share your own stories, please contact our Direct Payments Team
+Some people who receive a Direct Payment have kindly shared their stories with us.
+For further information on what Direct Payments can be used for, or your own stories, please contact our Direct Payments Team.

 Following the discovery that he could sing in 2011 after living most of his life in silence, Kyle recorded and released his debut album, 'Therefore I Am'.
 This is a collection of his favourite songs, which features one track written especially for him, entitled ' Just Listen'.

-Since then, by request, Kyle has performed a number of small gigs throughout the Southwest UK.
+Since then, by request, Kyle has performed a number of small gigs throughout the South West.
 Kyle's confidence and communication skills continue to develop week on week.
 He has built up a following the world over who have been inspired by his extraordinary talent and his music.

 Kyle Colman - YouTube

-Our son has been in receipt of direct payment for 14 years.
+Our son R has been in receipt of direct payments for 14 years.
 This has enabled him to have a varied and fulfilled life which would not have been possible without the flexibility of direct payments.
-With this funding and the help of his parents he has created a week which he enjoys and give him purpose.
-With the direct of good PA's his week composes of a cardboard recycling service, voluntary work, time at the gym, all of which he does with friends and not forgetting the monthly pub night.
+With this funding and the help of his parents he has created a structured week which he enjoys and which gives him purpose.
+With the direction of good PAs, R’s week comprises a cardboard recycling service, voluntary work, and time at the gym, all of which he does with friends, and not forgetting the monthly pub night.

-Our son W, who is 27, has Noonan's Syndrome, Autism learning disabilities and other complex medical needs and cannot live independently.
+Our son W, who is 27, has Noonan's Syndrome, Autism, learning disabilities and other complex medical needs, and cannot live independently.
+He uses his Direct Payments to spend time on his areas of special interest, with appropriate support.

-He 'works' at Truro station, with PA support on Mondays and Fridays, being out from 9 until 3.
-He undertakes a range of duties including keeping the station clean, looking after the plants, and assisting passengers.
+He 'works' at Truro station with PA support two days a week, where he undertakes a range of duties including keeping the station clean, looking after the plants, and assisting passengers.

 In 2020, GWR held an 'Excellence Awards' competition for staff across the region.
 The Truro station staff entry was 'Inclusion' based around their support for W and other young people.

-He goes there on Tuesdays, Wednesdays, and Thursdays, travelling by train from Truro station.
+He goes there on the other three days of the week, travelling by train from Truro station.

 He would do this all the time if he didn't receive his Direct Payment to fund his 'supported lifestyle'.

-J, a 75-year-old with mobility challenges, wants to continue living in his home.
-J enjoys gardening and spending time with his neighbours.
+J, a 75-year-old with mobility challenges, wants to continue living in his home, where he enjoys gardening and spending time with his neighbours.
 This is important to him, so when he was assessed, the information helped create a support plan just for him.
-The plan includes Direct Payments to hire a Personal Assistant who assists him with gardening and taking him to local social events.
-This allowed J to stay active in his community.
+The plan includes Direct Payments to hire a Personal Assistant, who assists him with gardening and taking him to local social events.
+This has allowed J to stay active in his community.

-S enjoys staying in touch with family and friends, he finds face to face communication difficult and at times overwhelming.
-S loves art, theme parks and going to the gym.
+S enjoys staying in touch with family and friends, although he finds face to face communication difficult and at times overwhelming.
+He loves art, theme parks and going to the gym.

-His iPad, which he used to communicate, was broken.
-Through Direct Payments, Adult Social Care helped pay for a new one, which S also contributed to.
+S used his iPad to communicate, so he used a Direct Payment to part-fund a replacement when his old one broke.
 This allowed him to connect with his community and enjoy his passion for art, which helped improve his wellbeing.

 In his early 80’s, D has lived on his own since his wife died 20 years ago.
 He has been a keen and prolific gardener for decades; his garden was admired by the neighbours who would talk to him when he was out there.
 He became depressed as he could not keep on top of it, and had got to the stage where he could not look out of the window.
-He needed support with getting his shoes and socks on in the morning and had a wet room previously fitted for his wife so he can shower.
+He needed support with getting his shoes and socks on in the morning.

 Get in touch to share your good news stories